ropensci-training/workshop-stanford-2014-06/01-biodiversity-climate/taxize_usecase1.md

 library(plyr)
 ```

-Most of us will start out with a species list, something like the one below.
-Note that each of the names is spelled incorrectly.
+Most of us will start out with a species list, similar to the one below.
+Note that are intentionally spelled incorrectly.
+In a real situation, a researcher might read a `csv`/`xls` file and work through a column of species names.

 ```r